Most Popular FAQ's:

 Slips and trips are the most common cause of injury in the workplace across Europe.
 In the UK a Safety Floor is a HSE legal requirement for places such as commercial kitchens.
 It is also strongly recommended for any areas where a slip risk may exist.
 In conjunction with its slip resistant finish, Safety Flooring is very hard wearing and easy to maintain so is therefore ideal for most commercial application.

 Which type of Safety Floor do I need?

 Under the ‘Safey Flooring’ tab you can search our ranges for the use you require, ie Catering, Leisure etc. This will show the ranges of safety flooring that are suitable for your requirements.
 The majority of the Safety Flooring we supply is in a 2mm thickness.
 This gives a great balance of hard wearing, slip resistance, ease of maintenance, and ease of installation.
 Occasionally a thicker Safety Floor maybe required in heavy industrial applications.
 For wet areas (shower rooms etc) we have specific ranges available.

 What size rolls is Safety Floor supplied in?

 All Altro, Tarkett, Grabo & Polysafe Safety Flooring is supplied on 2 metre (approx. 6.5 feet) wide rolls.
 These are then designed to be welded together along any joins for a watertight seal once the flooring has been fitted.
-The only range which is manufactured in a wider roll is the TechnoSafe Jaxon Widefit which comes in 2m and 4m wide rolls.
-Please see our website for more details.
 Most ranges come in a maximum roll length of 20 metres (approx 65 feet).
 Unless otherwise agreed our minimum order size is 4sqm (2m x 2m).

 How much Safety Flooring do I need to order?